fengalin/gstation-edit/README.md

 #### Virtual Environment Initialization

-If you want to install in a virtual environment, execute the following commands in the directory where you wish to add the venv:
+Execute the following commands in the directory where you wish to add the venv:

 ```
 python -m venv venv